sumelio/AlMundoApp/AlMundoRestAPI/README.md

 $ npm start
  ```

-This app runs by default uses port 4200.(http://localhost:4200)
+This app by default uses port 4200.(http://localhost:4200)

-If you want to change configuration in order to connect to MongoDB, you can include the settings variable:
+If you want to change the configuration in order to connect to MongoDB, you can include the settings variable:

 Example Linux:
 ```bash